3. Understanding Spatial Indexes

 - people’s location will be calculated using a population data model made available by Facebook Labs.
 This is probably the best available population data for this region, but is certainly not perfect.

-Before we do that though - we need to take a moment to consider our data…
+Before we move on to spatial index, though, we need to take a moment to consider our data…

 Matching up the CRS’

-As ever, before we embark on any type of GIS analysis, we need to consider the CRS.
+Before we embark on any GIS analysis, we must always take time to consider the CRS.
 This is especially important in this case, because we are going to be making our distance calculations using projected coordinates.
 Distortions in the projection will therefore significantly affect our results if we are not careful.
 We therefore need to make sure that all of our datasets are using the same CRS, and that the CRS is appropriate for our area of interest (Northern Uganda).

-Firstly, let’s take a look at our data, add the below snippets to your code to load the three datasets (note that the
+Firstly, let’s take a look at our data, add the below snippets to your code to load the three datasets (below, but outside the

 from geopandas import read_file